auca/com.122-119/Practice/Structured Programming/Practice_01.md

 325932970
 ```

-## Expected repository structure
+## Expected Repository Structure

-When you finsih all assignments your repository should look like this:
+When you finish all assignments, your repository should look like this:

 ```
 .